-Prerequisite: MUSC 2030 and 1170, or permission of instruction tor.
+MUE 7999 Thesis 3-0-3 Prerequisite: Completion of the required core courses in education and music.
+A capstone research course resulting in the proposal and preparation of a thesis.
+A defense of the thesis is required. • MUSC: MUSIC MUSC 5110 Jazz Arranging 2-0-2 Prerequisite: MUSC 2012 and 1172, or permission of instructor.
 The application of analytic techniques to the study of musical scores.
-MUSC 5170 Music Composition I 1-0- 1 Prerequisite: MUSC 1012 or permission of the instructor.
-Foundations in music composition employing both traditional and contemporary techniq ues.
-MUSC 5430 History of Jazz 2-0- 2 A 1 ' 4 1 C 1 1 1 4 C ' 1 4' C ', AC'

-A comprehensive study of the development of jazz and ragtime from its African origin through present day.
+MUSC 5170 Music Composition I 1-0-1 Prerequisite: MUSC 1012 or permission of the instructor.
+Foundations in music composition employing both traditional and contemporary techniques.
+MUSC 5430 History of Jazz 2-0-2 A comprehensive study of the development of jazz and ragtime from its African origin through present day.
 Emphasis on evaluation of stylistic, trends, and techniques.
 Students will write a major term paper using a specific style period as subject matter.
 Open to both music and non-music majors.

-MUSC 5500 Band Literature 1-0- 1

-Prerequisite: MUSC 1100.
-Study of styles and eras of band literature appropriate for a

-variety of ensembles.

-MUSC 5510 Choral Literature 1-0- 1

-Prerequisite: MUSC 1100.
-Study of styles and eras of choral literature appropriate for a

-variety of ensembles.
+MUSC 5500 Band Literature 1-0-1 Prerequisite: MUSC 1100.
+Study of styles and eras of band literature appropriate for a variety of ensembles.
+MUSC 5510 Choral Literature 1-0-1 Prerequisite: MUSC 1100.
+Study of styles and eras of choral literature appropriate for a variety of ensembles.
+MUSC 5520 Symphonic Literature 2-0-2 Prerequisite: MUSC 1100.

-2-0- 2

-Prerequisite: MUSC 1100.
 A survey of Western symphonic music.

-MUSC 5960 Opera Seminar 1-0- 1

-The study and analysis of scenes from opera and operetta.

-MUSC 6450 History of Music to 1825 3-0- 3

-Prerequisite: MUSC 1100 or permission of instructor.
-History of music from med lieval

-times through the Classical era.

-MUSC 6460 History of Music Since 1825 3-0- 3

-Prerequisite: MUSC 1100 or permission of instructor.
-A survey and study of of the

-various trends and movements in music in the romantic era and 20th century.

-2-0-1

-Survey course in art song literature.
-MUSC 6510 peruses the literature from the Re enaissance through the German Lieder School spanning the 19th century and the first half of of the

-20th century.

-2-0-1

-Survey course in art song literature.
-MUSC 6520 peruses the 19th and 20th century From the survey course in art song literature. ench,

-Spanish, English, and American song schools.

-1 - 0 -1
+MUSC 5960 Opera Seminar 1-0-1 The study and analysis of scenes from opera and operetta.
+MUSC 6450 History of Music to 1750 3-0-3 Prerequisite: MUSC 1100 or permission of instructor.
+A survey and study of the various historical developments and movements in music from the medieval times through the baroque era.
+MUSC 6460 History of Music Since 1750 3-0-3 Prerequisite: MUSC 1100 or permission of instructor.
+A survey and study of the various historical developments and movements in music from the classical period through the 20th century.
+MUSC 6510 Song Literature I 2-0-1 Survey course in art song literature.
+MUSC 6510 peruses the literature from the Renaissance through the German Lieder School spanning the 19th century and the first half of the 20th century.
+MUSC 6520 Song Literature II 2-0-1 Survey course in art song literature.
+MUSC 6520 peruses the 19th and 20th century French, Spanish, English, and American song schools.
+MUSC 6540 Piano Literature I 1-0-1 Survey course in piano literature.
+The keyboard instruments and literature of the Renaissance, Baroque, and Classical eras.

 Survey course in piano literature.
-The keyboard instruments and literature of the Re naissance, Baroque, and Classical eras.

-1-0- 1

-Survey course in piano literature.
-The piano literature of the Romantic period and repr esentative repertory of the last one hundred years.
+The piano literature of the Romantic period and representative repertory of the last one hundred years.

-1 -0-1

-The study of organ literature and organ design from the origins of the instrument to the tıme

-of J. S. Bach.

-1 -0-1

-The study of organ literature and organ design from the time of J. S. Bach to the pres

-8 8 1 - 0 -1

-The study of jazz methods and jazz materials, including lab teaching experience.

-• 3-0- 3

-Graduate survey in music theory.
-202

-3-0- 3

-Graduate survey in music history.
-203

-3-0- 3

-Scientific aspects of music with an emphasis upon electronic treatments of sound.
-3-0- 3

-1 11

-This course is an introduction to the basic skills in computer applications for music, in ing MIDI (Musical Instrument Digital Interface). ciua-

-3-0- 3

-Selected studies in the history and theory of chamber music masterworks.
-J-U- J

-3-0- 3

-Techniques in conducting.
-J-U -3

-recliniques in conducting.